 As important as the quality of humility is, people who accept the Torah upon themselves must consider themselves important and deserving of the Torah.

-Rabbi Lord Jonathan Sacks teaches that humility is an appreciation of our talents, skills, and virtues.
-It is not meekness or self-deprecating thought, but the dedication of oneself to something higher.
+R’ Jonathan Sacks teaches that humility is an appreciation of our talents, skills, and virtues.
+It is not meekness or self-deprecating thought but the dedication of oneself to something higher.

-Rabbi Shlomo Farhi notes that the Torah labels Moshe as the most humble of all men.
-If humility is simply a low view of oneself, then Moshe, the Lawgiver and single greatest authority on the Torah would meekly cave to any challenge – which he obviously couldn’t and didn’t.
+R’ Shlomo Farhi notes that the Torah labels Moshe as the most humble of all men.
+If humility is simply a low view of oneself, then Moshe, the Lawgiver and single most significant authority on the Torah, would meekly cave to any challenge – which he obviously couldn’t and didn’t.
 But if humility is about being of service, then Moshe truly was the most humble of all men – Moshe singularly dedicated his entire life to public service.
 His achievements were never about him or his status; they were all in furtherance of rescuing and building the Jewish people.

-It was no lack of humility for Moshe to acknowledge his own authority and leadership.
-When a person believes they are nothing, then ultimately, the Torah itself will have little effect in elevating him.
-Although pride is a dangerous vice in large quantities, a small amount is still an essential ingredient to living a good life.
+It was no lack of humility for Moshe to acknowledge his authority and leadership.
+When a person believes they are nothing, the Torah itself will ultimately have little effect in elevating him.
+Although pride is a dangerous vice in large quantities, a small amount is still essential to living a good life.

-Pride is about competing – that you are smarter than or richer than; humility is about serving.
+Pride is about competing – that you are more intelligent than or richer than others; humility is about serving.
 Humility isn’t the opposite of narcissism and hubris; it’s the lack of them.
 In the absence of pride, you find humility, which sees no need for competition.

 So perhaps humility is not that you are nothing; it’s just that it’s not about you anymore.
 In humility, you are no more and no less than other people.
-Humility is not about hiding away, becoming a wallflower or a doormat; it is about the realization that your abilities and actions are not better or less.
-They simply are.
+Humility is not about hiding away, becoming a wallflower or a doormat; it is about the realization that your abilities and actions are uncorrelated to others.

 Humility is not thinking less of yourself; it is thinking of yourself less.